alvarezmauro/react__gh-pages/README.md

-# Deploy React App to github page
+# Deploy React App to GitHub page

 ## How to use it

-- Create a new repo using your github account
+- Create a new repo using your GitHub account
 - Create a folder in your computer
 ```
 mkdir yourReactApp